adnankarol/AWS_Demos/aws-lambda/README.md

     <img width="30%" src="../Images/lambda_logo.png">
 </p>

-# About the Lab
+# About the Project
-This lab will be divided into two parts:
+This project will be divided into two parts:
 1. The first part is to learn how to create an AWS Lambda Functon from the console.
 2. The second part is how to automate the update of the lambda function, when you push your code to any code repository (eg: Github, AWS Code Commit, etc.)